deniskabana/react-persistent-state-hook/README.md

 # react-persistent-state-hook
 Hook that replaces React.useState with usePersistentState.
+Utilizes Browser Storage API, tested with Next.js - optimized for SSR/SSG and browser runtime.

 ## How to use
 Just download these 2 files and start using `const [value, setValue] = usePersistentState(JSONValidValue, 'unique-identifier', StorageTypes.session);` in your code.
 Examples are documented with JSDoc comments inside the actual code.
 See [here](https://github.com/deniskabana/react-persistent-state-hook/blob/main/usePersistentState.ts#L40) for more info.